RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 systemctl enable --now libvirtd
 ```

-Then customise the downloaded image as follows:

-First we enable ssh logins for root:
+Now we're ready to customise the downloaded image.
+First we enable ssh logins for root and mark the system for an SELinux relabel:

 ```execute-1
 virt-customize -a /var/www/html/%cloud-image-name-fedora% --run-command 'sed -i s/^#PermitRootLogin.*/PermitRootLogin\ yes/ /etc/ssh/sshd_config && touch /.autorelabel'
 ```

-Then remove cloud-init and set the root password to "redhat":
+Then remove cloud-init (as we don't need it during this lab) and set the root password to "**redhat**":

 ```execute-1
 virt-customize -a /var/www/html/%cloud-image-name-fedora% --uninstall=cloud-init --root-password password:redhat --ssh-inject root:file:/root/.ssh/id_rsa.pub